joaomateuus/joaomateuus/README.md

 <h1 >Hii welcome to my profile!!</h1>

-<p  align="justify">Hi my name is João Mateus, Information Systems student fascinated by technology, innovation, and always studying and trying to create new things.
+<p  align="justify">Hi my name is João Mateus, fullstack developer and Information Systems student fascinated by technology, innovation, always studying and trying to create new things.

- Im a Fullstack developer with experience building Restful APIs and user interfaces mainly in python and javascript using django, node.js and js frameworks like vue, react, nuxt and next.
-Currently working with those languages too and studying native android development with kotlin
+ Im experienced in creating RESTful APIs and user-friendly and responsive interfaces, primarily with Python and TypeScript using django, node.js and js frameworks like vue, react, nuxt, next on the frontend, and studying native android development with kotlin.
+Currently, a developer at the Innovation Hub (Polo de Inovação - IFAM) and intern at the Imprensa Oficial do Amazonas.

 Current Domain Interests: Restful APIs best practices and design, Data structures and algorithms, Solid OOP, TDD, Android application development, Responsive Web Design, UX/UI.</p>